xaxaxa/workspace/README.md

 workspace
 =========

-all the code i've ever written since grade 11; also includes some forward-ported code from grades 8 and 9
+all the code i've ever written since grade 11; also includes some forward-ported code from grades 8 and 9.

+all source code in this repository are licensed under GPLv3 unless otherwise specified.

-the workspace layout is currently quite messy; there are a lot of miscellaneous stuff
+the workspace layout is currently quite messy; there are a lot of miscellaneous stuff.

 the most interesting things in there are:
   * cpoll - epoll based asynchornous socket I/O library